212850a/212850a.github.io/_posts/2021-05-15-Netboot-for-RPi4.markdown

 ## Plan
 - Configure the DHCP service on your router
 - Configure the NFS and TFTP services on your NAS
-- Configure Raspberry Pi Boot
+- Configure Raspberry Pi to store /boot and / (root) on NFS server

 ## DHCP service
 In order for the Raspberry Pi to know where to boot from, *tftp-server-name* option should be added into DHCP service.
 If Ubiquity router is used and 192.168.8.99 is ip-address of NFS/TFTP-service then it will look like: